Frame Your Self-Image With Positive Words: Be Your Champion

 “How would you describe yourself?”

 This job interview question often puts candidates in a tight corner.
-It’s challenging because it is a loaded question, and describing yourself is not something most of us spend much time thinking about.
+It’s challenging because it is loaded, and describing yourself is not something most of us spend much time thinking about.

 Introductions can be tense and a bit nerve-wracking.
 Anyone without experience answering this question will (instantly) become nervous.